SUBSCRIBE TO OUR FREE NEWSLETTER

 Free the Corinthian 100+.
 This article describes the growing movement to demand debt forgiveness for the many, many young people who were lured into taking on student debt by rip-off for-profit colleges, like Corinthian and others, who delivered a bad education and then went bankrupt, leaving their students with a lousy education and bad employment prospects but with a large burden of student debt.
 Over 100 brave former students have gone on strike, refusing to pay their debt payments.
 The resulting movement has gotten the Education Department to acknowledge they have the power to wipe out these debts, and the resulting movement has pressured the Department to (far too slowly) begin to set up mechanisms for these people to free themselves from the dead weight of their student debt.
 We should all support this proposition: If a college rips off students and leaves them stranded, they should not have to pay those debts.
 They should be able to get on with their lives.

 Don't Let Student Debt Haunt Americans to the Grave.
 Many seniors - 706,000 households headed by someone 65 or older - are still paying off their student debt, according to a report by the GAO.
-Collectively these households owed $18.2 billion in 2013.
-The government can take up to 15 percent of a Social Security check to pay back a student loan, as long as the monthly check amount does not drop below $750 a month.
-Social Security payments could not be seized for any reason until - for the first time ever - Congress created an exception for student debt in 1996.
+Collectively, these households owed $18.2 billion in 2013.
+The government can take up to 15 percent of a Social Security check to pay back a student loan if the monthly check amount does not drop below $750 a month.
+Social Security payments could not be seized for any reason until - for the first time - Congress created an exception for student debt in 1996.
 The original Social Security Act of 1935 stated that benefits were not "subject to execution, levy, attachment, garnishment, or other legal process, or to the operation of any bankruptcy or insolvency law."

-Surely America can and should establish the principle that, having been forced to take on debt during this aberrational period, those Americans who reach the age of 65 and are depending on Social Security for most of their income should not have to continue to pay off what remains of student loans from their Social Security checks.
+Surely, America can and should establish the principle that, having been forced to take on debt during this aberrational period, Americans who reach the age of 65 and depend on Social Security for most of their income should not have to continue paying off student loans from their Social Security checks.

 Debt-Free College and Action on Debt Can Win Primaries - and the General Election

 Many people can claim credit for Hillary Clinton's New Compact plan.
-Clearly, as she acknowledged in her speech on the future of college education and debt, she was responding to our organizing, including, she said, "young progressive activists who have put the issue of student debt at the top of the agenda."
-We at the Campaign for America's Future, working with groups like Young Invincibles to make sure that Clinton and the other candidates are confronted at every stop by young people in our t-shirt that declare I AM A STUDENT DEBT VOTER. ( You can get those t-shirts here.)
+As she acknowledged in her speech on the future of college education and debt, she responded to our organizing, including "young progressive activists who have put the issue of student debt at the top of the agenda."
+At the Campaign for America's Future, we work with groups like Young Invincibles to ensure that Clinton and the other candidates are confronted at every stop by young people in our t-shirt that declares I AM A STUDENT DEBT VOTER. ( You can get those t-shirts here.)
 And here's Clinton with one of those "young progressive activists" in Iowa:

 Take It To the General Election